Have you heard of the Chilcotin wilderness region of British Columbia?

 And if you want to learn how to fell timber like a lumberjack, shoot a rifle like Annie Oakley or throw an axe like a Viking warrior, Phil and his team can help you with that.

 Disclosure: This post has been brought to you in partnership with the Chilko Experience.
-We haven’t visited the Chilcotin region, but we have explored other wilderness areas in our province (like Knight Inlet, renowned for its grizzly bear watching; the wild west coast of Vancouver Island with its remote beaches and storm watching in winter; and the mountains near Pemberton with great hiking trails) – and we can tell you these are pretty special.
-So we’re confident that the Chilcotin, combined with the Chilko Experience Wilderness Resort, would satisfy any craving for remote wilderness adventure rewarded by a dollop of luxury.
+We haven’t visited the Chilcotin region, but we’ve explored other wilderness areas in our province (like the wild west coast of Vancouver Island for storm watching in Tofino in winter and the awesome Joffre Lakes hiking trail) – and we can tell you these are pretty special.
+So we’re confident that the Chilcotin, combined with the Chilko Experience Wilderness Resort, would satisfy any craving for remote wilderness adventure, rewarded by a dollop of luxury.